coderaiser/putout/packages/operator-rename-properties/README.md

 ### remove

-When you whant to remove properties:
+When you want to remove properties:

 ```diff
 {